10 Ways to Get Customers to Buy Now

 Offer a Free Upgrade

 One simple line can boost sales dramatically.
-"Order within 10 days and we'll upgrade you to the deluxe model."
+"Order within ten days, and we'll upgrade you to the deluxe model."
 People love getting something extra in the form of a higher quality product, and your profits won't be affected because you'll sell a lot more inventory, quickly.

 Give Out Free Supplies and Accessories

 You've seen this technique used with computer sales.
 Buy a computer and receive a free printer.
 Or, buy a printer and receive free ink.
-This works with a whole range of products.
+It works with a whole range of products.
 But be sure to include a date on your offer.
-This politely urges people to take advantage of your offer before time runs out.
+It politely urges people to take advantage of your offer before time runs out.

 Refer a Friend

-This is a tried and true approach that works well if you are in the service industry.
-It's easy enough for a consumer to refer a friend to a health club and in the process, they receive a free massage or discount on gym gear.
+It is a tried and true approach that works well if you are in the service industry.
+It's easy enough for a consumer to refer a friend to a health club, and in the process, they receive a free massage or a discount on gym gear.

 Use Powerful Action Phrases